samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ## Why do we say our Token has “utility” and why is this important?

-When we talk about “utility”, we mean that our Token has a designated “use” as the exclusive payment mechanism for buying and selling Internet capacity via our Directory on our Grid.
+When we talk about “utility”, we mean that our Token has a designated “use” as the exclusive payment currency for buying and selling Internet capacity via our Directory on our Grid.
 This utility is important because it generates additional demand, diversification, volumes and liquidity for Token Holders.
 This is an important differentiator for our Token - as digital currencies today generally have limited utility.

-# PTO = Public Token Offering
+# PTO = Private Token Offering

 ## Why do we use the term PTO (unlike ICO)

-We refer to our token sale as a public token offering (PTO) instead of an initial coin offering (ICO).
+We refer to our token sale as a private token offering (PTO) instead of an initial coin offering (ICO).

 We believe our token offering is different from some of the other ICOs.
-We are already up and running - our technology is fully developed (>10 years) and our Grid is already operational prior to the PTO.
+The Foundation is issuing ThreeFold Tokens to a limited number of identified individuals and legal entities via our Token Issuance Mechanism (explained below).
+Also we are already up and running - our technology is fully developed (>10 years) and our Grid is already operational prior to the PTO.

 ## Where can I buy a Token?

-ThreeFold Tokens will be available for sale directly on our website during the PTO.
+ThreeFold Tokens will be available for sale via our TF App.

 One needs only sign up with our [ItsYou.Online](http://itsyou.online) identity management platform and open their e-Wallet on our App.